romoxi/BobShop/README.md

 - inventory management
 - invoices
 - gifts
+- product presentation in categories (you can use tikiwiki functionality to do that > structures, catergories, menus etc.)

 ## How to install:
 To install the trackers and wiki pages you can use the BobShop Profile: